libraryaddict/LibsDisguises/README.md

 Spigot page: <a href="https://www.spigotmc.org/resources/32453/">Link</a>
 Jenkins Downloads: <a href="https://ci.md-5.net/job/LibsDisguises/">Link</a>

-NOTE: These versions will NOT work with older versions of Minecraft.
-There is no support for older versions of this plugin.
+NOTE: These versions will NOT work with older versions of Minecraft than 1.12, there is no support for older versions of this plugin.

 When posting an issue:<br>
 Please make sure you<br>